In-Depth: Snaply vs MacWhisper | Comparison 2026

 Primary operating model Where the core dictation workflow runs | Local and private | Local-first with optional cloud and a separate App Store track |

-Offline dictation Works without internet | Yes in local mode | |
+Offline dictation Works without internet Learn about AI dictation | Yes in local mode | |

 Supported platforms Where the tool is available | Mac | Mac, iPhone, iPad |